dr-lizhiwei/dr-lizhiwei.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our two papers entitled 'Cloud and cloud shadow detection for optical satellite imagery: Features, algorithms, validation, and prospects' (Link) and 'Multi-feature combined cloud and cloud shadow detection in GaoFen-1 wide field of view imagery' (Link) are selected as​ ESI Highly Cited Papers
+Our two papers entitled 'Cloud and cloud shadow detection for optical satellite imagery: Features, algorithms, validation, and prospects' (Link) and 'Multi-feature combined cloud and cloud shadow detection in GaoFen-1 wide field of view imagery' (Link) are selected as ESI Highly Cited Papers! :sparkles: :smile: